LLNL/blt/docs/api/code_check.rst

 Turning on ``DIE_ON_MATCH`` is useful if you're using this in CI to enforce rules about your code.

-CHECKERS are the static analysis passes to specifically run on the target.
+``CHECKERS`` are the static analysis passes to specifically run on the target.
 The following checker options can be given:

     * (no value)          : run all available static analysis checks found
     * (checker1:checker2) : run checker1 and checker2
     * (interpreter)       : run the clang-query interpeter to interactively develop queries

+.. _blt_add_cppcheck_target:

 blt_add_cppcheck_target
 ~~~~~~~~~~~~~~~~~~~~~~~